-This is my 100th book review.
+Part of why it feels so good is because this is my 100th book review!
 100th!
 I know, right?
-And practically as soon as I heard about Toni Morrison's passing on August 5th, 2019, I knew I wanted to use this personal milestone of mine to honor her.
-I hadn't realized until I cracked today's selections open that each one happened to be published during an important year of my life.
+Almost as soon as I heard about Toni Morrison's passing on August 5th, 2019, I knew I wanted to use this personal milestone of mine to honor her by writing about two of her books that I've been holding onto for a while.
+And what a blessing it was for me to learn, once I cracked them open, that each one happened to be published during a pivotal year in my life.
 God Help the Child, which I bought during my time as a bookstore employee, was published the same year that I graduated from college (2015).
-And Jazz, which I found at a local book sale at a mall last year, was published the same year that I was born (1992).
-Part of the reason why I didn't end up returning to my blog and writing this review until February is because I wanted to take my time reading these two books of Morrison's.
-Now that I've finished them, here goes:
+Jazz, which I found at a local book sale at a mall last year, was published the same year that I was born (1992).

 God Help the Child by Toni Morrison

 Lula Ann is born in the 1990s with extraordinarily dark skin, which her light-skinned parents react to with shock, shame, and disgust.
-Her skin color is so unacceptable to them that her father deserts the family, and her mother avoids touching her as much as possible while insisting that Lula Ann call her "Sweetness" instead of "Mother" or "Mama".
+Her skin color is so unacceptable to them that her father deserts the family, and her mother avoids touching her as much as possible while insisting that Lula Ann call her "Sweetness" instead of "Mother" or "Mama."
 It's no wonder that Lula Ann grows up feeling that there is something wrong with her, and that she has to follow a certain set of rules to not only earn her mother's approval, but also make it in a world that prioritizes whiteness.
-Now an adult, Lula Ann is estranged from Sweetness and is a successful cosmetics executive who goes by the name "Bride".
-She has learned to dress and carry herself in a way that frames her dark skin as a mesmerizing asset to her beauty, but to an extent this confidence is her way of overcompensating for insecurities that still linger.
+An adult, Lula Ann is estranged from Sweetness and is a successful cosmetics executive who goes by the name "Bride."
+She has learned to dress and carry herself in a way that frames her dark skin as a mesmerizing asset to her beauty, but to a certain extent this confidence is her way of overcompensating for lingering insecurities.

-Most of the novel is written from Bride's perspective, but Sweetness, Brooklyn, Bride's former teacher Sofia, Booker, and even a little white girl named Rain have their say about their own lives as well as their connections to Bride.
-Each of these characters has experienced abuse or neglect as children, or was heavily impacted by the mistreatment they witnessed other children endure.
+Most of this novel is written from Bride's perspective, but Sweetness, Brooklyn, Bride's former teacher Sofia, Booker, and even a little white girl named Rain also chime in about their own lives and their connections to Bride.
+Each of these characters has experienced abuse or neglect as children, or has been heavily impacted by the mistreatment they witnessed other children endure.
 So the title God Help the Child applies to all of them in some way, because they know intimately the various ways that children can be harmed, rejected, and unprotected in this world.
 I didn't realize until the end that this novel is also a love story.
-I had an idea of where the book was going (especially with the issue of colorism that the book opens with and all the violence that Bride experiences), and that was not it.
-But the ending, as much as I hadn't anticipated it, is a happy and hopeful one.
-Overall, I enjoyed this novel for what it is.
+I had an idea of where the book was going—especially given the issue of colorism that the book opens with, and all the violence that Bride experiences—and "love story" was certainly not it.
+But as much as I hadn't anticipated it, the ending is a happy and hopeful one, especially for Bride and Booker.
+Overall, I enjoyed this novel for what it was.
 And as far as Toni Morrison books go, God Help the Child is relatively short and easy to get through.
-If you have any connection to child abuse and won't be too triggered reading about it, if you haven't had much luck in relationships, if you've struggled with not being accepted because of how you look, and if you've ever wondered what boss women might deal with behind the scenes, then read this book!
+If you have any connection to child abuse and won't be too triggered reading about it, if you haven't had much luck in relationships, if you've struggled with not being accepted because of how you look, or if you've ever wondered what boss women might struggle with behind the scenes, then read this book!

 Favorite quotes: